mirikrupkin/mirikrupkin.github.io/_pages/talks.md

 **2016**

 - **Guest seminar**: Origin of The Ribosome and its Paralyzation by Antibiotics.
 Biological engineering department, MIT.
 - **Talk**: The origin of the ribosome: A vestige of a prebiotic bonding machine is functioning within the contemporary ribosome.
-Israel Society for Astrobiology and the Origin of Life (ILASOL), 29th annual meeting, Ben-Gurion University, Israel.
+Israel Society for Astrobiology and the Origin of Life (ILASOL), 29th annual meeting,Ben-Gurion University, Israel. [link](https://in.bgu.ac.il/teva/chem/Documents/ILASOL29Program.pdf)
 - **Talk**: Avilamycin induces structural changes in rProteins uL16 and CTC that enhance the inhibition of A-site tRNA binding.
-8th Graduate Students Chemistry Symposium, Ben-Gurion University, Israel.
+8th Graduate Students Chemistry Symposium, Ben-Gurion University, Israel. [link](https://pjdcommunica.files.wordpress.com/2017/11/abstract-booklet.pdf)
-- **Talk**: [The structure of avilamycin bound to the large ribosomal subunit](https://www.praglab.org/ica2016).
-Israel Crystallography Association Meeting ICA2016, Tel-Aviv University, Israel.
+- **Talk**: The structure of avilamycin bound to the large ribosomal subunit.
+Israel Crystallography Association Meeting ICA2016, Tel-Aviv University, Israel. [link](https://www.praglab.org/ica2016)
 - **Poster**: The structure of avilamycin bound to the large ribosomal subunit.
 Ribosome Structure and Function EMBO conference, Strasbourg, France.

 **2015**